cloud8421/fat-client-boilerplate/README.md

 Run `grunt dist` to have distribution files ready under `dist`.
 You can use that directory as a baseline for your production setup.
 To test it, you can run `grunt connect:production` and open [http://localhost:8002](http://localhost:8002).

+If you use [Heroku](http://heroku.com), you already have a `Procfile` configuration to serve the app as a static node server.
+You just need to follow [these instructions](https://devcenter.heroku.com/articles/nodejs#deploy-your-application-to-heroku).

 ### Upcoming features

 - cache manifest generation